-Chinese medicine and other Eastern medicine treatments are a clear example of this kind of diagnosis, which involves looking for any kind of change or alteration in the body that might suggest that something is going wrong in the organism.
-The good thing about this system is that the signs your body sends out when something is going wrong allow you or your doctor to discover what illness you’re suffering from early on so that you can be treated accordingly.
+Chinese medicine and other Eastern medicine treatments are a clear example of this kind of diagnosis, which involves looking for any kind of change or alteration in the body that might suggest that something’s wrong.

 - Color: You can use your urine color to figure out how hydrated your body is every day.
-A clearer urine means that you are well hydrated and that your body is functioning normally.
-On the other hand, dark urine is an indicator of dehydration or poor kidney function, as this organ is responsible for eliminating harmful substances from the body through the urine.
+A clearer urine means that you’re well hydrated and that your body is functioning normally.
+On the other hand, dark urine is an indicator of dehydration or poor kidney function – this organ is responsible for eliminating harmful substances from the body through the urine.

 - How frequently you urinate: Urinating too frequently is a common symptom of people who are suffering from diabetes or a urinary tract infection.
 This problem is also related to excess alcohol consumption, pregnancy, and muscular weakness.

-- Odor: If your urine has a very strong odor, that could be a sign that something is wrong.
-If in addition to having a strong smell, it is also dark in color and you frequently feel the need to urinate, you should go straight to the doctor.
+- Odor: If your urine has a very strong odor, it could be a sign that something’s wrong.
+If in addition to having a strong smell, it’s also dark in color and you frequently feel the need to urinate, you should go straight to the doctor.

 - Blood in your urine: Blood in the urine is a common symptom of the urinary tract or kidney disease.
 It generally indicates that the person is suffering from kidney stones.